Aaron Nola: Personal life

-Nola is of Italian descent on his father's side; his great-grandparents emigrated to Baton Rouge from Sicily.
-His older brother Austin currently catches for the San Diego Padres.
-Their uncle suffers from amyotrophic lateral sclerosis (ALS), and in January 2020, the Nola brothers hosted a "Strike Out ALS" charity event on his behalf.
+Nola is of Italian descent on his father's side.
+His great-grandparents emigrated to Baton Rouge from Sicily.
+His older brother Austin has also played in Major League Baseball.
+Their uncle suffers from amyotrophic lateral sclerosis (ALS).
+In January 2020, the Nola brothers hosted a "Strike Out ALS" charity event on his behalf.

-During the COVID-19 pandemic, Nola partnered with Pennsylvania brewing company Yuengling to launch "Cheers PA", an initiative to provide aid for restaurant and bar workers impacted by shutdowns.
-He and catcher J. T. Realmuto also serve as the Phillies ambassadors for Garth Brooks' "Home Plate Project", which raises money to fight childhood hunger in the US and Canada.
+During the COVID-19 pandemic, Nola partnered with Pennsylvania-based brewery Yuengling to launch "Cheers PA," an initiative to provide aid for restaurant and bar workers impacted by shutdowns.
+He and catcher J. T. Realmuto also serve as the Phillies' ambassadors for Garth Brooks' "Home Plate Project," which raises money to fight childhood hunger in the US and Canada.
 The Phillies nominated Nola for the 2020 Roberto Clemente Award for his charity work.

-Nola is an evangelical Christian.
+Nola is a Christian.
 His walk-up song is "I am Second" by Christian rock band Newsboys.

+Nola and his wife were married on December 31, 2022.
+Their daughter was born on March 16, 2024.